CDThomas/csapp-dev-env/README.md

 # CS:APP Dev Env

 A tool for provisioning and managing cloud dev environments.
 This project is intended to be used for problems,  examples, and exploration while working through [Computer Systems: A Programmer's Perspective](https://csapp.cs.cmu.edu/).
+It may be extended for other use cases in the future.

+Goals of this project are to be:
+* Easy to use
+* Reasonably secure
+* Inexpensive

-The dev environment is a Linux (Ubuntu) x86_64 EC2 instance.
+The dev environment is currently a Linux (Ubuntu) x86_64 EC2 instance.

-The instance currently includes:
+The instance includes:
 * [`gcc`](https://gcc.gnu.org/) and [`make`](https://www.gnu.org/software/make/) (via [build-essential](https://packages.ubuntu.com/jammy/build-essential))
 * [Rust](https://www.rust-lang.org/)
 * [Neovim](https://neovim.io/) with some [configuration](https://gist.github.com/CDThomas/3532c223ee44383e991b3ee991df6866).